We have compiled our top exhibition stand design tips to help you create an impactful booth!

 There are various props you can add to your booth, it can be standard props which is readily available for hire, or you could step it up and get a custom prop made purposely to enhance the display of your products or brand.
 Props are generally better the bigger they are because this will catch the attention of people walking past and additional to this you could also add lighting to highlight special features etc.

 People are drawn to free stuff, make it memorable and create a game out of it.
 You can choose to give them a freebie regardless of how they perform, but they get the chance to win something even bigger if they win – this great for interacting with customers and creating an experience for them to remember.
 At the end of the day, visitors would have walked into many booths and would have received many giftbags so it is important to make sure your gifts are branded – this is to remind them that they visited your booth and will hopefully jolt their memory when they require a service or product like yours.

-In summary, there are so many things you can incorporate into your stand design, but at the end of the day it is about selecting the most important features that will best represent your product or service and to make it a memorable experience, so you are they one they remember and contact when they require it.
+After reviewing our exhibition stand design tips, you can see how there are so many things you can incorporate into your stand design, but at the end of the day it is about selecting the most important features that will best represent your product or service and to make it a memorable experience.
 It can be very easy to over do it by adding too many things which make it very difficult for customers to understand what your main purpose is at an exhibition, therefore why not take a quick minute to reach out to experts in the industry?
 UCON Exhibitions will be able to assist you will all your exhibition needs; they have been in the industry for over 5 years so no doubt they know what they’re doing.
 Remember, do not leave it till the last minute!